Psalm 75 – The Righteous Judge Exalts and Brings Low

 And exalts another.

 a.
-Exaltation comes neither from the east nor from the west: Asaph hoped to teach the proud ones warned in their previous lines.
+Exaltation comes neither from the east nor from the west: Asaph hoped to teach the proud ones whom he warned in the previous lines.
 They should first know that their exaltation, their success and standing did not come from earth and human initiative.
 They should stop their proud confidence in self.

 i.
 “Ambitionists used to look this way and that way how to advance themselves, but all in vain.”
 (Trapp)

 ii.
-“The word “promotion” here is used in a very expressive way; it means the desire of sell-advancement, (harim), and would teach us that all our inward schemes, and outward plans, cannot gain for us advancement, unless based upon the fear and love of God.”
+“The word ‘promotion’ [exaltation] here is used in a very expressive way; it means the desire of sell-advancement, (harim), and would teach us that all our inward schemes, and outward plans, cannot gain for us advancement, unless based upon the fear and love of God.”
 (Bateman, cited in Spurgeon)

 i.
 “Promotions in any direction, to positions of credit, influence, or consideration, are the gift and the work of God.”
 (Meyer)